- 2021-09-16: we are online!

 - The lecture materials (videos, slides, exercise sheets, etc.) will be published via the RWTHmoodle classroom during the semester.

-- Check out the pseuCo app developed at Saarland University which we plan to use in the exercises and/or lectures.
+- Check out the CAAL Tool developed at Aalborg University which is used in the exercises and/or lectures.

 - The lectures will be given in English.
 The slides and other course materials will be in English as well.

 - There are no lecture notes (yet); the course materials will consist of slides.